-The City of Folsom conducted lead and copper sampling in July 2017 and found the water supply did not exceed any mandated standards.
+The City of Folsom conducted lead and copper sampling in July 2020 and found the water supply did not exceed any mandated standards.
+Per state regulations in 2018 all Schools within the City of Folsom have been sampled for lead and copper.
 Copper or lead contamination may occur from the internal corrosion of household plumbing systems or the erosion of natural deposits.
 Copper contamination may also occur from the leaching from wood preservatives, and lead contamination may also occur from discharges from industrial manufacturers.

 Adverse health effects are possible with excess consumption of many water constituents, including lead and copper.
 Copper may cause gastrointestinal distress or kidney or liver failure with long-term excess exposure.
 Long-term excess exposure to lead may cause developmental delays in children and kidney problems or high blood pressure in adults.
+USEPA requires public water systems to collect data for unregulated constitutes in the drinking water supplies under the UCMR4.
+The City of Folsom has completed sampling in 2018.
+While some constituents were detected, none were at any level of human health concern. http://water.epa.gov/lawsregs/rulesregs/sdwa/ucmr/ucmr4/index.cf m